History of compiler construction: Corrado Böhm PhD dissertation

-Corrado Böhm developed a language, a machine, and a translation method for compiling that language on the machine in his PhD dissertation dated 1951.
+Corrado Böhm developed a language, a machine, and a translation method for compiling that language on the machine in his PhD dissertation submitted in 1951.
 He not only described a complete compiler, but also defined for the first time that compiler in its own language.
 The language was interesting in itself, because every statement (including input statements, output statements and control statements) was a special case of an assignment statement.

 NELIAC

-The Navy Electronics Laboratory International ALGOL Compiler or NELIAC was a dialect and compiler implementation of the ALGOL 58 programming language developed by the Naval Electronics Laboratory in 1958.
+The Navy Electronics Laboratory International ALGOL Compiler or NELIAC was a dialect and compiler implementation of the ALGOL 58 programming language developed by the Navy Electronics Laboratory in 1958.

-NELIAC was the brainchild of Harry Huskey – then Chairman of the ACM and a well known computer scientist (and later academic supervisor of Niklaus Wirth), and supported by Maury Halstead, the head of the computational center at NEL.
+NELIAC was the brainchild of Harry Huskey – then Chairman of the ACM and a well-known computer scientist (and later academic supervisor of Niklaus Wirth), and supported by Maury Halstead, the head of the computational center at NEL.
 The earliest version was implemented on the prototype USQ-17 computer (called the Countess) at the laboratory.
 It was the world's first self-compiling compiler – the compiler was first coded in simplified form in assembly language (the bootstrap), then re-written in its own language and compiled by the bootstrap, and finally re-compiled by itself, making the bootstrap obsolete.